 Hence, the consequence of not paying a secured loan is simple: you will lose whatever collateral you put up for the loan.

 It is impractical for a bank to demand secured loans for small sums like S$10,000 or S$20,000.
 Yes, those are huge sums to an individual, but they are tiny in comparison to the amounts dealt with by big companies like banks.

 These loans are not backed by any kind of collateral – the bank simply trusts that the borrower will make repayments, with any interest involved.
 If the borrower does not make repayment, the bank will eventually have to write off the debt as a loss; this means the borrower is in default.

-That may sound like a dream for the borrower, but it’s not.
-There are dire consequences to defaulting on a loan, even if it’s unsecured.
-These include:
+This may sound like an easy way out for the borrower, but it’s not.
+There are dire consequences to defaulting on a loan that will affect your life goals in the long-run.

 1. Employment Difficulties

 If you have defaulted on your loans before, it will appear on your credit report.